delabassee/java-lab/lab1-sign-oci.md

 ### Prerequisites

-* A valid email address
+* A valid email address, make sure to use the address you have used to registered for this event!
 * Ability to receive SMS text verification (only if your email isn't recognized)

 ## Create Your Free Trial Account